 The trade directories available at the Hull History Centre range from the year 1781 to 1968 and are readily accessible on shelves in the searchroom.
 Some of the directories are originals and some are bound photocopies.
-Only those that are already copies can be photocopied, but you may take photographs on your own camera at a cost of 25p per photo (see our fees and charges).
+Only those that are already copies can be photocopied, but you may take photographs on your own camera at a cost of 30p per photo (see details about our copying service).

 However, the Hull History Centre does not hold a trade directory for Hull for every year between 1781 and 1968 on the open access shelves.

 Some of the directories also cover a wider geographical area such as Hull and Yorkshire or Hull and Lincolnshire.

 The extent of detail varies in the trade directories available before1823 and the directories before 1823 only listed trades and gentry.
 Some contain only an alphabetical list of names (by surname) and an accompanying occupation or trade.
 Others may also provide a street or address for each person named and contain extra information such as the names and residences of MPs, the times of quarter-sessions, a list of governors of workhouses and the times of boats leaving Hull.
 Similar extra information can also be found in the directories after 1823.

 Trade directories are a useful primary source available for this period.
 However, these early directories are not necessarily comprehensible since the fee charged to be included in the directory put many people off and thus the directories are an incomplete view of a community.
 By the time of printing the information within the directory could already be out of date whilst printing errors and variations in spelling from directory to directory can also reduce accuracy.